bzablocki/beam-kafkaio/README.md

 1. The pipeline periodically queries a BigQuery table.
 In the current implementation the table has to have a `topic_name` column. for the current list of topics.
-2. For the list of topics, the pipeline queries Kafka for partitions.
+2. For each topic from the list of topics, the pipeline queries Kafka for available partitions for that topic.
+This ensures new partitions are also dynamically discovered.
-3. If the list of topics or partitions has changed, the pipeline dynamically adds them as sources.
+4. If the list of topics or partitions has changed, the pipeline dynamically adds them as sources.

 ## Important considerations